Student Appeals Procedure

 Staff that are concerned about the conduct of a colleague or professional towards an apprentice have a duty to protect the welfare of an individual and report the behaviour immediately.
 We appreciate that staff will be placed into an unsettling & difficult position if acting under our whistleblowing policy; however, they must remember their duty to respond and inform.

-All concerns of poor practice or possible abuse by colleagues should be reported to the Designated Safeguarding Lead, Siobhan Thomas immediately.
+All concerns of poor practice or possible abuse by colleagues should be reported to the Designated Safeguarding Lead, David Martin immediately.
 All staff, including freelanced staff (paid or unpaid) have a responsibility to follow the guidance laid out in this policy and related policies, and to pass on any welfare concerns using the required procedures.

 We expect all staff (paid or unpaid) to promote good practice by being an excellent role model, contribute to discussions about safeguarding and to positively involve people in developing safe practices.